grislyeye/grislyeye.com/content/blog/cont-ext-british-instituions/cont-ext-british-instituions.md

 ---
-title: CONT/EXT as British Institution
+title: The Shiftless Horror of Mothership
 tags:
   - posts
   - drafts